veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 }
 ```

 So we parse these JSON objects and [store them as Go structs](https://github.com/veekaybee/gitfeed/blob/4e9248a83435e586a1c855d659baf103323678ec/db/db.go#L17).
-Go has a [super handy tool](https://transform.tools/json-to-go) where you can paste a JSON oject and get back the Go struct.
+Go has a [super handy tool](https://transform.tools/json-to-go) where you can paste a JSON object and get back the Go struct.

 And then we write that struct to a DB with a `posts` [table](https://github.com/veekaybee/gitfeed/blob/4e9248a83435e586a1c855d659baf103323678ec/cmd/ingest/ingest.go#L185) that we've already instantiated for this purpose.